This material may be copied only for noncommercial classroom teaching purposes, and only if this source is clearly cited.

 ENGAGE: Evaluating prior knowledge and introducing the artificial selection experiment:

 Preparation: Download and make copies of Artificial Selection Lab Student Handout.
 Download and review the Teacher PowerPoint file you will use to introduce this exercise to your students.
 Download Dr. Garland's video presentation.
 Download the PowerPoint presentation that Dr. Garland used in the video (this may be helpful for answering any questions students have after watching the video).
 NOTICE: Accessing Dr. Garland's video may take about 15 minutes.
+Here's the smaller memory version of that Video.

 Presentation: Distribute Artificial Selection Lab Student Handout.
 Students draw a real or hypothetical organism that is a good runner.
 Have groups compare their drawings and share the commonalities.
 Record student responses on the board.